 Utilities shall clarify tariff and contract language for all affected DR programs to state that prohibited resources shall not be used to reduce load during DR events.

-Utilities shall modify tariff and contract language for all affected DR programs to allow customer use of default adjustment values (DAV) in cases where prohibited resources must be used for safety as well as operational and health reasons during DR events.
+Utilities shall modify tariff and contract language for all affected DR programs to allow non-residential customers’ use of default adjustment values (DAV) in cases where prohibited resources must be used for safety as well as operational and health reasons during DR events.

-Utilities shall modify tariff and contract language for all affected DR programs to allow customers for whom conditions have changed to adjust their DAV one additional time over the course of a year, under certain conditions, namely that: (a) the customer’s change in default adjustment value results from a change in the operational status of a prohibited resource associated with the customer’s service account; and, (ii) that the Utility can verify this and has the option to approve.
+Utilities shall modify tariff and contract language for all affected DR programs to allow customers for whom conditions have changed to adjust their DAV over the course of a year, under certain conditions, namely that: (a) the customer’s change in default adjustment value results from a change in the operational status of a prohibited resource associated with the customer’s service account; and, (ii) that the Utility can verify this and has the option to approve.

-Utilities shall modify tariff and contract language for all affected DR programs to require the inclusion in all non-residential customer contracts, including those of third-party aggregators, a three-part attestation that includes a declaration of whether or not a customer has a prohibited resource on site, as discussed herein.
+Utilities shall modify tariff and contract language for all affected DR programs to require the inclusion in all non-residential customer contracts, including those of third-party aggregators, of a three-part attestation that includes a declaration of whether or not a customer has a prohibited resource on site, as discussed herein.

-All DR providers with existing customers, including Utilities and third-party aggregators in DRAM and other affected DR programs, shall begin notification and outreach activities to customers no later than 60 days from approval of the supplemental compliance filings to this resolution.
+All DR providers with existing customers, including Utilities and third-party aggregators in DRAM and other affected DR programs, shall begin notification and outreach activities to their customers no later than 60 days from approval of the supplemental compliance filings to this resolution.
+Utilities and third-party aggregators shall coordinate this notification and outreach such that a Utility shall provide notification only to its own DR customers and a third-party aggregator shall provide notice only to its own DR customers.

-Utilities shall provide to their customers in affected DR programs notification and outreach that includes, but is not limited to, supplying an updated customer contract; Utilities shall require in contracts that third-party aggregators in affected DR programs do the same.
+Utilities shall provide to their customers in affected DR programs notification and outreach that includes, but is not limited to, supplying an updated customer contract or attestation; Utilities shall require in contracts that third-party aggregators in affected DR programs do the same.

-The Utilities shall modify tariff and contract language for all affected DR programs to require that updated customer contracts outline the prohibition, indicate that customer compliance may be subject to verification, indicate the consequences of non-compliance specified herein, and require a customer signature.
+The Utilities shall modify tariff and contract language for all affected DR programs to require that updated customer contracts outline the prohibition, indicate that customer compliance may be subject to verification, indicate the consequences of non-compliance specified herein, and require a customer signature, which may be in an electronic format, including a “click.”

 Utilities shall modify tariff and contract language for all affected DR programs to require that updated non-residential customer contracts include a three-part attestation as approved herein.